 2. Loopable and Seasonal Automations

-What sold me on ActiveCampaign is the ability to build an automation that would last forever.
-This is something I’ve been trying to do for years.
+What sold me on ActiveCampaign is the ability to build a forever automation.
+It’s something I’ve been trying to do for years.

-In a nutshell, I want pool owners to subscribe to Swim University and get the same weekly emails every year with timely messaging.
+I want pool owners to subscribe and get the same weekly emails every year at the right time.

 With ActiveCampaign, I was able to achieve this ideal setup with Automation Goals.